xujingmei111/scGCO/README.md

 This repository contains source codes of scGCO, and tutorials on running the program.

-The primary implementation is as a Python 3 package,and can be installed from the command line by
+The primary implementation is as a Python 3 package, and can be installed from the command line by

 	pip install scgco